Applications

 Multicast Groups

 The next tab you'll see is Multicast Groups.
 A multicast group is a way to send the same downlink to every device in an application.
 For instance, if you want to tell all the parking sensors to report every five minutes instead of every ten minutes, you would send a downlink using a multicast group.
+We'll cover Multicast in a separate tutorial.

 Integrations